Jordan-Russo/Jordan-Russo/README.md

 <img src="images/githubReadMeBannerv2.png" alt="banner">

-<p align="left">Full-stack software engineer based in New York that is motived by the transformative power of technology and looking to network with others.</h3>
+<p align="left">Full-stack software engineer based in New York who is motivated by the transformative power of technology and looking to network with others.</h3>

 <p align="center">
   <a href="#" target="_blank">